QuinnTracy1129/examSystem/README.md

 This is a comprehensive examination system designed to facilitate efficient test-taking.
 It provides a user-friendly platform for creating, managing, and taking exams, making it an ideal solution for a wide range of assessments.

+# Sample Credentials

+1. **Administrator:**
+    - admin@gmail.com
+    - password

+2. **Moderator:**
+    - moderator@gmail.com
+    - password

+3. **Candidate:**
+    - candidate@gmail.com
+    - password

+This is a comprehensive examination system designed to facilitate efficient test-taking.
+It provides a user-friendly platform for creating, managing, and taking exams, making it an ideal solution for a wide range of assessments.

 # Running the Project

 Follow these steps to set up and run the project on your local machine: